US H1B Work Visa

 H-1B visa fees

 The H-1B visa involves multiple government fees, and most are paid by the US employer.
 The H-1B lottery registration fee is USD 215 per applicant.
 Filing fees vary based on employer size and petition type.
-Premium processing is optional and speeds up the decision to 15 days.
-A temporary USD 100,000 fee may apply to certain new H-1B petitions filed from outside the US from September 2025, subject to legal review and policy changes.
-Here are the breakdowns of the processing fees for H-1B visa:
+Premium processing is optional and speeds up the decision to 15 business days.
+An additional USD 100,000 fee is currently in effect for new H-1B petitions where the beneficiary is outside the United States, applicable to petitions filed on or after September 21, 2025.
+This fee does not apply to H-1B extensions or change-of-status petitions for individuals already present in the US.

 Fee Type Amount (USD) Who Pays